-With 50 years of history, 130+ days of skiing and riding each season; professional, family and fun events; various programs and legendary Employees, Waterville Valley Resort has a lot of stories to share.
-See below for a short list, but please contact our Communications Manager Tatiana Baier for ideas and help.
+With 50 years of history, 130+ days of skiing and riding each season; professional, family and fun events; various programs and legendary employees, Waterville Valley Resort has a lot of stories to share.
+See below for a short list, but please contact our Communications Manager, Whitney Vos, for ideas, inspiration, or just to chat!

 The new Green Peak Trail Names